-IGNITION COIL :
+IGNITION COIL

-By far the most common cause of engine ignition failure is the ignition coil.
-When an ignition coil shorts between the primary and secondary windings, the ignition box will be destroyed by the high voltage feedback from the defective coil.
+The most common cause of SC engine ignition failure is the ignition coil.
+When an ignition coil shorts between the primary and secondary windings, the stock ignition box will be destroyed by the high voltage feedback from the defective coil.
 If the defective box is replaced without replacing the coil, the new box will also be destroyed in a short time.
 If the stock box is replaced with a Perma-Tune box, the car may still run but run poorly or develop intermittent problems a short time after installation.
 The Perma-Tune replacement box can usually withstand feedback from a defective coil until the coil shorts completely and the car stops running at all.
 In most cases the coil can be replaced and all is well, however, in some cases the box can be damaged.
+Refer to BENCH TEST for the coil damage diagnostic procedure on the ignition box.

 Before proceeding with the coil test procedure in the shop manual, perform a visual inspection of the ignition coil.
 Replace the ignition coil if there is evidence of oil leaking from inside the high voltage tower or at the seal at the top of the coil.
-To check if your coil has leaked, remove it from the car and shake it.
-You should hear only a small amount of air splashing inside the coil, if you don't hear any splashing, or if there is a lot of air in the coil, replace it.
-Another way to check for coil leakage is to compare its weight with a new coil.
-Any quality ignition coil will work with your Perma-Tune ignition box, however some "high performance" coils may cause flash over in the distributor cap.
-Perma-Tune coil Reference 911.090219 or any quality 12 Volt coil without an internal ballast resistor is recommended.
+Some cars are kept in meticulous repair so, to check if your coil has leaked in the past, remove it from the car and shake it.
+You should hear evidence of only a small amount of air inside the coil, it should feel similar to a unopened can of soda.
+If there is a lot of air in the coil, replace it.
+Any quality 12 Volt ignition coil will work with the Perma-Tune, however some "high performance" coils may cause flash over in the distributor cap.
+Perma-Tune coil reference 911.090219 or the original equipment coil is recommended.